kerct/SendHalp/README.md

 </div></td></tr></table>

 SendHalp is an app that aims to get you immediate help from your vicinity and acts as a personal blackbox should unfortunate events befall its user.
 This app can be used by anybody and is particularly built with the vulnerable in mind.
+This app will allow you to select your trusted individual and allow you to send critical information to them during an emergency.

 ## Background